cunnie/writings/i_am_become_forever.md

 "I dunno."

-"What do you mean, «I dunno»?
+"What do you mean, 'I dunno'?
 You gotta plan, dontcha?"

 "Not really," said Max, slumping in his chair.
 "I'm really tired."